Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 Check out the sources for further explanations.

-NOTE: At this stage, the demo is based on a SDK version still to be released.
-Refer to the "for lightstreamer 5.1.1" release for a demo version suitable for building and deploying.
+<b>NOTE: At this stage, the demo is based on a SDK version still to be released.
+Refer to the "for_Lightstreamer_5.1.1" tag for a demo version suitable for building and deploying.</b>

 # Build #